I’ve been on a kettlebell kick lately.

 Honestly, I got more excited about learning kettlebell technique than the idea of getting healthier, fitter, and stronger.

-I want us all to have spiritual “what the hell?” moments.
+I want us all having spiritual “what the hell?” moments.

 Times when we look back on our actions and wonder how in the world did our faith get so strong?
 Where did the courage to invite someone to church come from?
 When did we feel confident enough to lead someone to Christ?
 How did we know to encourage someone with that specific Bible verse?